opencitations/metadata/development/02/glossary-of-terms.md

 # glossary of terms 2

+## In-text reference pointer
+A textual device denoting a single bibliographic reference that is embedded in the text of a document within the context of a particular sentence or text chunk.

 ## Discourse Element
 Document components, both structural (e.g. block, inline, paragraph, section, chapter, table, caption, footnote, title) and rhetorical (e.g. introduction, discussion, acknowledgements, reference list, figure, appendix).